arjo129/mapf_post/README.md

 ![MAPF Junction](docs/MAPF_planner.png)

 However we can't directly execute these trajectories.
 This is due to the fact that robots may or maynot actually move to the appropriate locations.
-Occassionally, robot dynamics may not match the original plan based on time or introduction of obstacles may lead to
+Occassionally, robot dynamics may not match the original plan based on time or introduction of obstacles may lead to the robot getting stuck.

 So given trajectories for each robot from a MAPF planner like so: